|Date of Birth||19 November 1936, Gibbon, Nebraska, USA|

 Mini Bio (1)

-Cavett's late-night talk show ran on ABC ran from 1968 to 1974, and then for an additional year on CBS.
+Cavett's late-night talk show, The Dick Cavett Show (1968), ran on ABC, from 1968 to 1974, and then for an additional year on CBS.
 (He has since appeared on numerous other talk show gigs into the 21st Century.)
 Thought it ranked third in ratings behind Carson (perpetually #1 for all the years he headlined his own show) and Griffin in 1969-72, he was the most respected of the Carson-wannabes.
 Cavett was famous for attracting guests who normally did not appear on talk shows, such as Katharine Hepburn, Laurence Olivier and the post-"Godfather" Marlon Brando, who used his time on the "Dick Cavett Show" to talk about Indians rights with Native American spokespeople Cavett allowed to share Brando's forum.
 The reticent Brando praised Cavett for being the best.

 "The King of Late Night" and the highest-paid television personality of his time, Johnny Carson eventually crushed even Dick Cavett.
 Ironically, Cavett was born in Nebraska and was an aspiring amateur magician, as was fellow Cornhusker Carson, for whom Cavett worked on The Tonight Show Starring Johnny Carson (1962) as a writer after having broken in to the business in a similar capacity for Jack Paar, Carson's predecessor on "The Tonight Show."